 A question we've received several times is: "I'm tired all the time, what should I do?
 I think I'm exhausted."

-When you experience extreme fatigue or exhaustion, you have likely gone through noticeable or underlying stress for an extended period.
+When you experience severe fatigue or exhaustion, you have likely gone through significant or underlying stress over an extended period.
 You may also have experienced a traumatic life event.

-After prolonged stress, your stores of the neurotransmitter serotonin are often depleted.
-When serotonin levels drop below an optimal value, you may have difficulty falling asleep or wake up during the night, experience worry and/or anxiety.
+After prolonged stress, you have often depleted your stores of the neurotransmitter serotonin.
+When serotonin levels drop below a healthy level, you may, for example, have difficulty falling asleep or wake up at night, experience worry and/or anxiety.

 When serotonin becomes very low, the adrenal glands don't receive signals from the brain to produce cortisol and DHEA.

-This can make you feel exhausted, depressed, and find it difficult to handle stress and pressured situations.
-Here's information we hope can support you if you recognize yourself in this.## Patience
+Then you may feel exhausted, depressed, and have difficulty handling stress and pressured situations.
+Here comes information we hope can support you if you recognize yourself in this.

 Recovery

-Recovery can take a long time but it is absolutely possible!
-Giving yourself time every day for relaxation and rest as well as sleep is very important.
+Recovery can take a long time, but it is absolutely possible!
+Giving yourself time each day for relaxation and rest as well as sleep is very important.
 Rest.
 Sleep.
 Reduce stress.
-Say no to everything you cannot manage.
+Say no to everything you can't handle.

 1. Relaxation